onboardingsystems/obs-utils/README.md

 * `npm run build` - will package it to the dist folder
 * Everything must be committed by this point
 * `npm version patch|minor|major` - to bump the (appropriate) version

-This will create a git tag of the new version that needs to be pushed.

-`git push origin v0.0.16`
+* `git push origin v0.0.16` to make the tag available or origin

-Alternatively, you can push "all" the local tags to the server this way...

-`git push origin --tags`
+You can push "all" the local tags to the server using `git push origin --tags` or delete a tag using `git tag -d v0.0.10`.

-You can removed undesired local tags using below.
-Helpful if a version tag was created that had bugs and needed to be rebuilt but wasn't deployed or pushed.

-`git tag -d v0.0.10`

-## Breaking Changes
+# Change Log

 List of breaking changes moving from one version to another.

+* 0.2.13
+  * adds defaultValue option to textarea, text, and checkbox components
+  * adds React.PropType checking to both value and defaultValue props on input and textarea based components